Deep Long-Tailed Learning: A Survey

-Table~\ref{table_performance} and Fig.~\ref{fig_trend} report the average performance over all classes.
-From these results, we have several observations on overall method progress and different method types.

-\textbf{Observations on all methods.} As shown in Table~\ref{table_performance}, almost all long-tailed methods perform better than the Softmax baseline in terms of accuracy, which demonstrates the effectiveness of long-tailed learning.
+\textbf{{Observations on all classes.}} Table~\ref{table_performance} and Fig.~\ref{fig_trend} report the average performance of ImageNet-LT over all classes.
+From these results, we have several observations on the overall method progress and different method types.
+As shown in Table~\ref{table_performance}, almost all long-tailed methods perform better than the Softmax baseline in terms of accuracy, which demonstrates the effectiveness of long-tailed learning.
 Even so, there are two methods performing slightly worse than Softmax, \ie Decouple-CB-CRT~\cite{kang2019decoupling} and BBN~\cite{zhou2020bbn}.
 We speculate that the poor performance of Decouple-CB-CRT results from poor representation learning by class-balanced sampling in the first stage of decoupled training (refer to~\cite{kang2019decoupling} for more empirical observations).
 The poor results of BBN (based on the official codes) may come from the cumulative learning strategy, which gradually adjusts the learning focus from head classes to tail classes; at the end of the training, however, it may put too much focus on the tail ones.
 As a result, despite the better tail-class performance, the model accuracy on head classes drops significantly (c.f.
 Table~\ref{table_setperformance}), leading to worse average performance.